chrisdoc/thesis/thesis.md

 Route Calculation
 -----------------

-The following section presents the process of calculation a route for a mobile subscriber.
-In genera,l each call is used to calculate one route which is later transfered to a trajectory.
+The following section presents the process of calculating a route for a mobile subscriber.
+In general each call is used to calculate one route which is later transfered to a trajectory.
 The process consists of several steps which will be described in the succeeding sections.